wombleton/gitlaw-nz/acts/P/Parliamentary Service Act 2000.md

     *   (a) to provide administrative and support services to the House of Representatives and to members of Parliament; and

+    *   (b) to administer the payment of funding entitlements for parliamentary purposes, except those funding entitlements for parliamentary purposes that the Speaker and the Minister who is, with the authority of the Prime Minister, for the time being responsible for Ministerial Services agree should not be administered by the Parliamentary Service; and

+    *   (c) to administer the entitlements of members of the Executive under [Part 3][93] of the Members of Parliament (Remuneration and Services) Act 2013 that the Speaker and the Minister who is, with the authority of the Prime Minister, for the time being responsible for Ministerial Services agree should be administered by the Parliamentary Service; and

-    *   (b) to administer, in accordance with directions given by the Speaker, the payment of funding entitlements for parliamentary purposes.
+    *   (d) to administer the payment of the travel entitlements of former members of Parliament.

     Compare: 1985 No 128 s 4(1)

+    Section 7(b): replaced, on 16 December 2013, by [section 52][94] of the Members of Parliament (Remuneration and Services) Act 2013 (2013 No 93).

+    Section 7(c): inserted, on 16 December 2013, by [section 52][94] of the Members of Parliament (Remuneration and Services) Act 2013 (2013 No 93).

+    Section 7(d): inserted, on 16 December 2013, by [section 52][94] of the Members of Parliament (Remuneration and Services) Act 2013 (2013 No 93).

-##### 8 Services provided in accordance with Speaker's directions
+##### 8 Services and administration of funding in accordance with Members of Parliament (Remuneration and Services) Act 2013, determinations and directions, etc

-*   (1) The Speaker must, in each financial year, give the Parliamentary Service written directions as to both---
+*   (1) In carrying out its duties under[section 7(a) to (c)][17], the Parliamentary Service must act in accordance with---

+    *   (a) [Part 3][93] of the Members of Parliament (Remuneration and Services) Act 2013 and the determinations made, directions issued, and procedures prescribed under that Part; and

-    *   (a) the nature of the services to be provided, under [section 7(a)][17], in the next financial year; and
+    *   (b) directions issued by the Speaker under subsection (3) in respect of services to be provided to the House of Representatives.

+    (2) In carrying out its duties under [section 7(d)][17], the Parliamentary Service must act in accordance with [sections 39 to 42][95] of the Members of Parliament (Remuneration and Services) Act 2013 and determinations made by the Remuneration Authority under [section 41][96] of that Act.

-    *   (b) the objectives to be achieved by the Service by providing those services.
+    (3) The Speaker must, in each financial year, issue directions to the Parliamentary Service as to the nature of the administrative and support services to be provided to the House of Representatives and the objectives to be achieved by the Service in providing those services.

-    (2) The Service must act in accordance with those directions.

-    (3) Whenever the Speaker proposes to give directions under subsection (1) or [section 7][17], the Speaker must take into account any relevant advice and any relevant recommendation given or made by the Parliamentary Service Commission under [section 14(1)(a) or (b)][32].
+    (4) The Speaker must take into account any relevant advice and any relevant recommendation of the Parliamentary Service Commission given under [section 14(1)][32] before issuing directions under subsection (3).

+    Section 8: replaced, on 16 December 2013, by [section 53][97] of the Members of Parliament (Remuneration and Services) Act 2013 (2013 No 93).

 ##### 9 Other functions of Parliamentary Service